damouse/Cookbook/README.md

 TODO

-- Down arrow
+- Review Down arrow Algo
-- Review up arrow
+- Review up arrow Algo

 - Understand cursor position-- need to know when we can delete and move to the next line and arrows and all that jazz
 - Code button, and review button position